 The museum building from 1931 is built of granite, «to last forever».
 There is also an open-air museum, a farmyard with several old buildings.

 Spirits «par avion»

-In the museum in Øyfjell there is a spirit barrel, and on the register card it says: Belonged to the French Bèzier and Rollier who during the war in 1870 flew from Paris to Lifjell, Bø in Telemark in an air balloon.
+In the museum in Oyfjell there is a spirit barrel, and on the register card it says that it belonged to the Frenchmen Bèzier and Rollier who during the war in 1870 flew from Paris to Lifjell, Bø in Telemark, in an air balloon.

 In the summer of 2005 Mostøystoga was opened with a renovated interior.
 Influenced by city fashions from the late 1800s this lounge represents a style and tradition seldom seen in West Telemark.

-The museum is open in the summer season.
+The museum is open on weekends in the summer season.